 Is there a cheaper option?

 Yes.
-I found that if you use the Mr Prakan website you can can shave a bit off the premiums.
+I found that if you use the Mister Prakan site you can can shave a bit off the premiums.

-This site covers numerous companies and five on the approved O-A list:
+This site covers numerous companies and five on the approved O-A visa list:

 - Pacific Cross